Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Explaining Food Safety

 Recent research has significantly advanced the use of DL models for mobile device deployment in agricultural disease detection. \cite{nr63} adapted a YOLOv8n model for real-time wheat ear detection, optimized for mobile devices. \cite{nr81} utilized MobileNetV2 in detecting tomato leaf diseases, emphasizing its suitability for low-end devices in real-world applications. \cite{nr28} proposed the CD-MobileNetV3 model for identifying corn leaf diseases, demonstrating its efficiency for mobile use.
 Likewise, \cite{nr67} applied the lightweight ShuffleNetV2 model to detect corn seed diseases.
 These studies validate their models using Grad-CAM for real-time deployment on mobile platforms, highlighting the increasing role of mobile-optimized models in advancing agricultural monitoring and management.

-There are numerous applications of AI in the field of fruit quality, particularly those involving the use of XAI to enhance trust in model predictions.
-An important case is presented by \cite{nr174}, who proposed an ensemble learning framework for fruit plant disease detection using multiple deep learning models, incorporating LIME across all models as an additional tool for result evaluation. \cite{nr150} proposed a method for classifying various banana diseases---including Cordana, Black Sigatoka, Pestalotiopsis, and Fusarium Wilt---by analyzing leaf images using EfficientNetB0 and employing Grad-CAM to enhance classification accuracy and interpretability. \cite{nr164} introduced an interpretable AI-based method for localizing mildew symptoms in grapevine using EfficientNetV2S and Grad-CAM. \cite{nr168} presented LEViT, a Vision Transformer model for tree leaf disease classification, incorporating Grad-CAM to ensure reliable and interpretable results.
-An example highlighting the need to apply multiple XAI techniques for reliable results is \cite{nr169}, who developed an AI-based system for date palm classification—capable of identifying diseases and assessing fruit ripeness—using VGG16 in combination with SHAP, LIME, Grad-CAM, and Grad-CAM++. \cite{nr182} proposed a modified MobileNetV2-based model to enhance the classification of cucumber leaf diseases, ensuring result explainability through the integration of LIME. \cite{nr170} aimed to improve the explainability of deep learning models---specifically a ResNet50 model---used in citrus disease detection, by introducing a novel model-agnostic, local explainer for image-based classification called the Multi-objective Genetic Algorithm Explainer (MOGAE). \cite{nr171} introduced a CNN-based approach for detecting mulberry leaf diseases, utilizing the MobileNetV3Small model and Grad-CAM to align model predictions with expert assessments.
+There are numerous applications of AI in the field of fruit quality, particularly those involving the use of XAI to enhance reliability in model predictions.
+An important case is presented by \cite{nr174}, who proposed an ensemble learning framework for fruit plant disease detection using multiple DL models, incorporating LIME across all models as an additional tool for result evaluation. \cite{nr150} proposed a method for classifying various banana diseases---including Cordana, Black Sigatoka, Pestalotiopsis, and Fusarium Wilt---by analyzing leaf images using EfficientNetB0 and employing Grad-CAM to enhance classification accuracy and interpretability. \cite{nr164} introduced an interpretable AI-based method for localizing mildew symptoms in grapevine using EfficientNetV2S and Grad-CAM. \cite{nr168} presented LEViT, a Vision Transformer model for tree leaf disease classification, incorporating Grad-CAM to ensure reliable and interpretable results.
+An example highlighting the need to apply multiple XAI techniques for reliable results is \cite{nr169}, who developed an AI-based system for date palm classification—capable of identifying diseases and assessing fruit ripeness—using VGG16 in combination with SHAP, LIME, Grad-CAM, and Grad-CAM++. \cite{nr182} proposed a modified MobileNetV2-based model to improve the classification of cucumber leaf diseases, ensuring result explainability through the integration of LIME.
+Cucumbers were also analyzed by \cite{nr202}, who proposed using a CNN to examine plant leaf images for disease diagnosis, leveraging Grad-CAM, Grad-CAM++, and Eigen-CAM to explain the results. \cite{nr170} aimed to improve the explainability of DL models---specifically a ResNet50 model---used in citrus disease detection, by introducing a novel model-agnostic, local explainer for image-based classification called the Multi-objective Genetic Algorithm Explainer (MOGAE). \cite{nr171} introduced a CNN-based approach for detecting mulberry leaf diseases, utilizing the MobileNetV3Small model and Grad-CAM to align model predictions with expert assessments.
+Finally, to enhance crop management by detecting potential diseases, \cite{nr197} used a combination of two versions of InceptionNet and ResNet to classify diseases in orange plants, explaining the results with LIME, Grad-CAM, and Score-CAM, and comparing the obtained outcomes.